 - Anti-Collision Lights – Spotting anti-collision lights is easier.
 They blink, like stars, while they move.
 And they come in white or red.
 You can also choose from more advanced options when it comes to strobes: fast strobe, slow strobe, and constant light.

-The FAA requires this type of lighting, especially for those who plan to use their drones for different purposes and reasons.
+Note that we said a legally operating drone will have these lights.
+The Federal Aviation Administration (FAA) requires these of drones that are flying at night especially for those who plan to use their drones for different purposes and reasons.
 The night is defined by the department as the time between the end of the Evening Civil Twilight and the start of the Morning Civil Twilight.

 Evening Civil Twilight is the period that occurs between 30 minutes and an hour after sunset.
 Morning Civil Twilight begins one hour before sunrise and ends 30 minutes before sunrise.
 These definitions are determined by the FAA.